 From the 1980s serological research showed that a high percentage of subjects become susceptible to diphtheria with advancing age.
 This may be due to a decrease in the level of antibody in individuals over time.
 Chatchatee et al in the Thai population demonstrated that subjects aged between 5 and 9 years had the highest titer of tetanus antibody, and subjects above 60 years of age had the lowest titer (24).
 In the present study to eliminate the effect of time and sex on the antibody levels; we used sex and age-adjusted healthy subjects as controls for patients.

-We found no similar research that compared diphtheria antibody among patients with beta thalassemia major and healthy subjects.
+We found no similar research that compared diphtheria antibody among patients with beta thalassemia major and with beta thalassemia major in comparison to healthy persons.
+Also Modarresi et al reported that the patients on dialysis had less protective levels of anti-diphtheria than normal populations (19).

 Our study showed that the diphtheria antibody level and the percent of complete protection antibody were lower in patient groups than controls.
-Jahromi and Rahmanian (25) reported that mean anti-tetanus antibody titers (1.53 $\pm$ 1.71 vs 2.02 $\pm$ 2.05) and the complete protective level of antitetanus antibody (71% vs 87.9%) were lower in patients with beta thalassemia major in comparison to healthy persons.
-Also Modarresi et al reported that the patients on dialysis had less protective levels of anti-diphtheria than normal populations (19).
+Jahromi and Rahmanian (25) reported that mean anti-tetanus antibody titers $(1.53\pm1.71$ vs $2.02\pm2.05)$ and the complete protective level of antitetanus antibody (71% vs 87.9%) were lower in patients with beta thalassemia major in comparison to healthy